-12.2 MARINE ECOLOGY
+12.4 MARINE ECOLOGY

 As determined by the terms of reference, this study has adopted a 'desktop' approach.
-Consequently, the description of the natural baseline environment in the study area is based on a review and collation of existing information and data from the scientific literature, internal reports and the Marine Mammal Observer (MMO) Reports.
-The sources consulted are listed in the Reference chapter.
+Consequently, the description of the natural baseline environment in the study area is based on a review and collation of existing information and data from the scientific literature, internal reports and the MMO Reports.
 The assumptions made in this specialist assessment are:

-- The study is based on the project description made available to the specialist at the time of the commencement of the study. - Some important conclusions regarding the extent of the zones of impact of seismic sound and associated assessments on marine fauna are based on the results of the Underwater Acoustic Modelling Study (SLR 2022). - Potential changes in the marine environment such as sea-level rise and/or increases in the severity and frequency of storms related to climate change are not included in the terms of reference and therefore not dealt with in this report. - All identified marine impacts are summarised, categorised and ranked in appropriate impact assessment tables, to be incorporated in the overall EIA Report.
+- The study is based on the project description made available to the specialist at the time of the commencement of the study. - Some important conclusions regarding the extent of the zones of impact of seismic sound and associated assessments on marine fauna are based on the results of the Underwater Acoustic Modelling Study (SLR Consulting Australia 2024). - Potential changes in the marine environment such as sea-level rise and/or increases in the severity and frequency of storms related to climate change are not included in the terms of reference and therefore not dealt with in this report. - All identified marine impacts are summarised, categorised and ranked in appropriate impact assessment tables, to be incorporated in the overall EIA Report.